-- 4. With the engine running at idle, and the vehicle parked with the speedometer at 0 mph, press and hold the vehicle's regeneration switch for 5 seconds. - Engine speed increases.
-(Series 60: 1600 RPM.
-DD13: 1100 RPM). - DEF lamp flashes then turns OFF.
+- 4. With the engine running at idle, and the vehicle parked with the speedometer at 0 mph, press and hold the vehicle's regeneration switch for 5 seconds. - DEF lamp flashes then turns OFF.
 As hydrocarbons are added, temperature goes up.
-HEST lamp flashes once every ten seconds, then illuminates when exhaust temperature reaches 977°F (525°C). - Regeneration may take up to 40 minutes or more, depending on soot level. - Exhaust temps stay high at least 5 minutes after completion. - 5.
-To stop a regeneration before completion, press the regeneration inhibit switch, place the vehicle in gear, release the parking brake, or turn off the engine. - 6.
-When the regeneration is complete, the engine returns to normal idle speed and operation. - If excessive soot remains in the filter, the DPF light(s) will return to the appropriate stage until another regeneration occurs.
+HEST lamp flashes once every ten seconds, then illuminates when exhaust temperature reaches 977°F (525°C). - To stop a regeneration before completion, press the regeneration inhibit switch, place the vehicle in gear, 5.

+- If excessive soot remains in the filter, the DPF light(s) will return to the appropriate stage until another regeneration occurs.
 Repeat parked regeneration.
 If the DPF light still remains on, call for service.